EncodeTalker2003/TensorRight/README.md

 make verify && make plot
 ```

-`make verify` tries to verify all the 118 implemented rewrite rules, while logging the output in `plot/result.txt` (and also on stdout). `make plot` will consume the log, and generate a timing plot as `plot/timing_plot.pdf`.
+`make verify` tries to verify all the 118 implemented rewrite rules, while logging the output in `plot/result.txt` (and also on stdout).
+`make plot` will consume the log and print statistics like minimum and maximum verification times across all rules.
+It also generates a timing plot as `plot/timing_plot.pdf` and the trend of number of tasks as `plot/num_tasks.pdf`.

 **Expected Output should like**